discourses/derma/README.md

 Tools

-* [readerpython](https://github.com/greyhypotheses/readerpython): The docker image of this repository will be used to run containers that download, and dearchive if necessary, data sets into a volumes [for this repository, the augmentation repository, and any other]
+* [readerpython](https://github.com/greyhypotheses/readerpython): **In progress**.
+The docker image of this repository will be used to run containers that download, and dearchive if necessary, data sets into a volumes [for this repository, the augmentation repository, and any other]

 Associated Colab Notebook: